New in Sketch — Independent borders, selection colors, and more Learn more

 You can edit Color Variables from the Inspector, the Components View or Find and Replace menu.

-You can Control-click on any Color Variable, and choose to copy its HEX, RGB, HSL, Objective-C or Swift code color values to the clipboard.
+You can Control-click on any Color Variable and choose Copy Value to copy its value as HEX, RGB, HSL, Objective-C, Swift or SwiftUI.

 Editing Color Variables from the Inspector